cassianodaniel/danielcassiano/README.md

 ## I'm a Frontend Software Developer from Brazil

 I have more than 2 years of experience in software development.
-Currently working as a Frontend Software Engineer at Digivox and DathApp
+Currently working as a Frontend Software Developer at Digivox, Vortigo Digital and DathApp

 I'm passionate about React.js, React Native, Typescript, and also taking knowledge at Node.js.